Leading level cities and regions have a special position in the UN Global Compact – Cities Programme international network.

 This supported system enables:

 - a process and support for engagement across sectors to create collaborative opportunities with ‘non-traditional’ partners to address critical issues in innovative ways

 - an environment for high value/high impact projects

 - the brokering of partnerships and a framework for governance for the development of ‘non-traditional’ Public Private Partnerships (PPPs)

 - knowledge sharing between city officials, UN officials and private sector mentors

-- the development of technical expertise through training, mentoring and applied development of a high value/high impact project to address a critical urban issues
+- the development of technical expertise through training, mentoring and applied development of a high value/high impact projects

 - mechanisms to support justification and attraction of investment into public private and civil society partnerships